pslestang/OCAPy/README.md

 base_url = https://api.ovh.com/1.0
 ```

-To use the authentication parameters from the configuration file, just set the option ```ocapy_profile='profile name'``` when instantiating the class.
+To use the authentication parameters from the configuration file, just set the option ```ocapy_profile='profile name'``` when instantiating the OCAPy class.
 You may use the profile called 'default' to load the profile specified in **```[ocapy]```** section.

 With the above configuration the 2 following lines are strictly the same: